rpy2/rpy2/doc/source/rinterface.rst

 Output from the console
 ^^^^^^^^^^^^^^^^^^^^^^^

+The default callback function, called :func:`rinterface.consolePrint` is a simple write to :data:`sys.stdout`

+.. autofunction:: consolePrint(x)

+   :param x: :class:`str`
+   :rtype: None

-The function :meth:`setWriteConsole` let one specify what do with output from the R console with a callback function.
+This can be changed with the function :meth:`setWriteConsole`, letting one specify what do with output from the R console by a function.

-The callback function should accept one argument of type string (that is the string output to the console)
+The callback function should accept one argument of type string (that is the string output to the console) and not return anything.

 An example should make it obvious::